Business Process Management Software (BPMS) is a type of software that makes it easy to analyze, manage, and improve your business processes.

 What does BPM stand for in software?

 BPM stands for Business Process Management.
-Think of it as a way to map out and improve how work gets done in a company, just like a GPS helps you find the best route to your destination.
-BPM software helps teams design, track, and make their everyday work better and faster.
+You can think of it as a tool to chart and accelerate how work is accomplished in a company, in much the same way a GPS helps map the fastest route to your destination.
+With BPM software, teams design, track and do their everyday work better and faster.

 What is the BPM tool used for?